ipublikuj/doctrine-timestampable/docs/en/index.md

 ### Using traits

-**Note:** this feature is only available since php 5.4.0.
-And you are not required to use the Traits provided by extensions.

 You can use extension traits for quick createdAt updatedAt property definitions.
 This traits are splitted into three, one for entity creation, one for updating and one for deleting entity.

 ```php